TERREMEMBER/znbase/docs/content/latest/develop/ecosystem-integrations/spring.md

 ### Spring Data Reactive Cassandra Dependencies

 Spring Data Reactive Cassandra projects are bundled with the Apache Cassandra Java driver.
-To enhance performance, it is recommended to replace this driver with Yugabyte Java driver for YCQL, as follows:
+To enhance performance, it is recommended to replace this driver with ZNbase Java driver for YCQL, as follows:

 ```xml
 <dependency>